Sanjay1611/exampleRestAPI/README.md

 # Rest API in golang

 ## Introduction
-This a rest API which can hold a booking for the guests for a party
+This is a REST API which can hold booking for the guests for a party.
 ### Scope
 - Booking for guests
 - Arriving (when a guest arrives)